hmerrilees/prac/README.md

 - Tracking is dead-simple, intentionally adding no functionality that is not possible with pen and paper.
 Time is tracked is a sum total of self-reported increments.
 Logging is done in plain-text.

+- How you wish to use prac in a larger context is up to you.
+For practices that demand deeper focus, rather than worrying about them all the time, consider blocking off a regular 2-4 hour period in which you get settled, turn off all distractions hook in.
+Personally, I do four blocks of one hour with 15 minute breaks between, one practice per block.
+In each blocks I can stop early but can't go back--somewhere between an standardized test and a "reverse pomodoro."

 #### More benefits of elapsed-time periods
 - Scheduled/calendar intervals are intolerant to period drift either way.
 If you finish too late (i.e. need a longer feedback cycle), you find yourself having to work more quickly to